Quantum-Game/quantum-game-2/README.md

 - [x] ERROR in /home/kuba/Desktop/190913QUANTUM/quantum-game-2/src/views/GameContainer.vue 32:23 Could not find a declaration file for module '../game/levels'. '/home/kuba/Desktop/190913QUANTUM/quantum-game-2/src/game/levels/index.js' implicitly has an 'any' type.

 24.10
+- [x] fix cell in tray so it displays elements
+- [x] move cells on top of lasers